 The Code Noir (French: Black Code) was a decree passed by France’s King Louis XIV in 1685, that defined the conditions of slavery in the French colonial empire.
 The code detailed the “acceptable” conditions for enslavement.
-It legitimised slave ownership and at the same time allowed slaves certain rights.
-The Code Noir also restricted the activities of free Negroes, forbade the exercise of any religion other than Roman Catholicism and ordered all Jews out of France’s colonies.
+It legitimized slave ownership and, at the same time, allowed slaves certain rights.
+The Code Noir also restricted the activities of free Negroes, forbade the exercise of any religion other than Roman Catholicism, and ordered all Jews out of France’s colonies.

 The Code Noir has 60 articles, below is a sample of some the articles:

 - Slaves must be baptized in the Roman Catholic Church